 Individual employers will set the selection criteria, but this might include:

-For the duration of this training, apprentices will develop a range of software development skills in the workplace.
-An ongoing portfolio of evidence will demonstrate the abilities learned.
-Support will also be available from a mentor, who will visit apprentices at work every 5 weeks.
+In the first twelve months of the programme, apprentices will develop their web development skills in the workplace and build a portfolio of evidence demonstrating their capabilities.
+Support will also be available from an assessor, who will visit apprentices at work every 10 weeks, and check progress every 5 weeks electronically.

-During this software development apprenticeship, learners will receive 7 week-long blocks of full-time training over the first 12 months.
+Apprentices will receive week-long blocks of full-time training for 8 weeks across the year.
 This will take place at the escalla Academy in Crewe.
 Training topics include:

 This level 4 software development apprenticeship will provide you with the following technical competencies: